tsgates/arch-wiki-markdown/wiki/Chromebook.md

 Samsung Series 5 550
 --------------------

+Reminder- Needs to be moved to its own page given the boatload of new development surrounding this model including with coreboot / seabios.

 > Developer Mode

 Developer mode on the Samsung Series 5 has two levels of access,